AIFreeAPI Logo

 Complete Gemini API tier comparison table showing RPM, RPD, TPM, and image generation limits for Free, Tier 1, Tier 2, and Tier 3

 Google's Gemini API measures usage across four distinct dimensions, and understanding how they interact is essential for diagnosing and resolving image generation bottlenecks.
-Most developers focus exclusively on RPM (Requests Per Minute), but for image generation workloads, the picture is considerably more nuanced.
-Each dimension operates independently, meaning you can hit a rate limit on any one of them even if you're well within the others.
-The API returns a 429 RESOURCE_EXHAUSTED error whenever any single dimension is exceeded, and the error message doesn't always clearly indicate which limit triggered the block.
+Most developers focus exclusively on RPM (Requests Per Minute), but for image workloads the operational picture is wider: each dimension is checked independently, quotas are tied to a project, and the rate-limit tables can vary by model family and tier.
+That is why the official pricing page and rate-limit dashboard are more reliable than older blog screenshots.

 Fix 429 Errors in 5 Minutes: Exponential Backoff Implementation